It’s safe to say turmeric is a super spice, well known for its anti-inflammatory properties.

 That’s where these little star turmeric gummies come in.
 If you’re a health nut or in-touch foodie, you’ve probably seen these gummies of goodness cropping up on your feed.
 My version of this recipe offers you all that anti-inflammatory power, but uses agar powder instead of natural gelatin and date syrup instead of honey to keep them vegan-friendly.

 - Agar doesn’t make the gummies quite as ‘bouncy’ as gelatin does (and what you might be hoping for if you’re searching for a sweet treat substitute for wine gums).
 They’re still firm turmeric gummies none the less.

-- You can either set these in a pyrex glass dish and cut them into simple homemade squares, or you can use and ice cube tray or silicone moulds of your desired shapes.
-I played with shapes and using cookie cutters.
+- You can either set these in a pyrex glass dish and cut them into simple homemade squares, or you can use an ice cube tray or silicone moulds of your desired shapes.
+I played with shapes using cookie cutters.

 Prep time: 15 minutes | Setting time: 30 minutes

 - 2 Tbsp organic turmeric powder

 - 2-3 Tbsp date syrup (taste dependent)